lonewanderer27/lonewanderer27.github.io/_pages/about.md

 # signature: assets/images/about/signature.png
 ---

-Hi I'm Jay and I'm a Front End Web Developer with a year of hands-on experience designing, developing and implementing web applications and solutions.
-Seeking to leverage a broader development experience and hands-on technical expertise in a front-end web development role.
+Hi I'm Jay, a Front End Web Developer with a year of hands-on experience designing, developing and implementing web applications and solutions.

-I started out as a backend developer, specializing in making API route endpoints using Flask and Django.
-I always keep in mind to keep the API Endpoints that I make really fast, but also has an easy to use and concise API, along with proper documentation.

-Then I moved to front-end development by making fully interactive web applications using React, while also leveraging my experience with designing backend API routes to build a series of full-stack web applications.
+I am passionate in creating highly interactive web applications with responsive design that look good on every user's device.
+When assigned to a task, I make sure that it is efficiently done and passed ahead of the deadline.

 #### Professional Life